Childhood nutrition is my passion. Helping parents, professionals, businesses and organizations impact the future health of children is my purpose.

 And I began the process of redefining childhood nutrition.
 My knowledge of food, nutrients and medical conditions merged with feeding styles and practices, and child developmental milestones.

-I created a comprehensive, integrated approach to nourishing the whole child, inside and out.
+I started using a more comprehensive, integrated approach to nourishing the whole child, inside and out.

-You can see the framework on my parent education website, The Nourished Child®.
+You can see this framework on my nutrition education website for parents called The Nourished Child®.

 The Nourished Child® is the first and only nutrition education website for parents who want to learn about nourishing and nurturing their child’s health at any age through food, feeding and an eye on child development.